openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

-TripleO can deploy and configure Ceph as if it was a composable OpenStack service and configure OpenStack services like Nova, Glance, Cinder, Cinder Backup, and Gnocchi to use it as a storage backend.
+TripleO can deploy and configure Ceph as if it was a composable OpenStack service and configure OpenStack services like Nova, Glance, Cinder and Cinder Backup to use it as a storage backend.

 TripleO can only deploy one Ceph cluster in the overcloud per Heat stack.
 However, within that Heat stack it's possible to configure